Getting Medicare or Medicaid if Approved for Disability

 Most states automatically grant Medicaid eligibility to those who are approved for SSI disability benefits.
 If you're approved for SSI in these states, you'll be eligible for Medicaid the month after you apply for SSI (as long as Social Security finds you were disabled at that point).

-As to income limits, most of these states' limits are close to the SSI income limits, though Hawaii's is actually higher because of Hawaii's high cost of living.
+Medicaid income limits.
+Most of these states' income limits for Medicaid are close to the SSI income limits, though Hawaii's is actually higher because of Hawaii's high cost of living.
 Some of these states have different rules than the SSI program as to what income is counted toward the eligibility income limit.

 If you live in one of the above states with different eligibility criteria, call your state's health and human services department about your state's Medicaid eligibility rules.